larssnip/microRMS/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-11-1.png)

 There is some effect on the most extreme lengths, as usual.
-Note the log-transformed y-axis here.
+Note the log-transformed y-axes, giving the illusion of large distortions in the lowest readcounts.
+They actually change little compared to the more normal readcount values.

 If we decide to stick to the normalized data, we do not need both `rms.obj` and `rms.obj.norm`: